sasadangelo/code4projects/_posts/2017-03-24-how-to-install-youtube-add-on-on-your-kodi-media-center.md

 post_series_id: raspberry-media-center
 slug: how-to-install-youtube-kodi
 thumbnail: assets/img/youtube.png
-excerpt: In this article, I would like to give you a brief introduction to Kubernetes and how to deploy applications on it.
+excerpt: In this article, I would like to show you how to install a Youtube add-on on Kodi.
+This allows you to watch Youtube videos on your TV.
 categories: Multimedia
 ---